 At Incognia, we view ensuring the privacy of location data as paramount.
-In fact, user privacy is where our founders started, over ten years ago, when they designed and developed the core location technology that is now in use by over 60M devices.
+In fact, user privacy is where our founders started, over ten years ago, when they designed and developed the core location technology that is now in use in 200M+ devices.

 We follow the 7 fundamental principles of Privacy by Design as the foundation of our product design, implementing privacy protection from conception to final use of our products and solution.